Tulip-Dev/tulip/doc/user/workspace.rst

 Properties
 ----------

-The property tab works like the previously presented view.
-You have to select a list of properties to analyse.
-You can sort them with the upper and downer arrows on the right.
+The *Properties* tab works like in the previously presented view.
+You have to select a list of properties to analyze.
+You can sort them with the upwards and downwards arrows on the right.

 .. image:: _images/i_scatterplot_properties.png
     :width: 392